-Joshua Tree National Park has a unique and varied landscape, and many of the best spots you can explore in the park aren’t shown on the map.
+Joshua Tree National Park has a unique and varied landscape, with many of the best spots to see not even on the park map.
 This makes every visit the park a different experience.
-A few essential spots are on the map though like Barker Dam and the Lost Horse Mine.
+A few essential adventures are on the map though, like Barker Dam and the Lost Horse Mine.
 The Lost Horse Mine is one of the best-preserved stamp mills in Southern California, one that has weathered the harsh elements that are prevalent in a desert location.
 This 4 mile round trip hike takes you up the side of a hill and back into the history of the park, the end goal being this famous mine that got almost 5 million dollars worth of gold out of the ground below.
 Here is all the information.

 - 4 miles round trip

 - 500 feet of elevation gain

 Of the 300 or so mines that once dotted the Joshua Tree National Park landscape, Lost Horse Mine was one of the only to produce any real gold for its owner, and produce it did.
 One night while camping, Johnny Lange went after a lost horse and into the hills of what is now Joshua Tree.
 He met a man who told him of a “rich claim” and sold it to him for $1,000 in the late 1800s.
 He gathered a few partners, and they set out to mine the land.
 In 1895, J.D Ryan bought the rights to the area and set up the mill that is currently there today.
 The mine stopped producing in 1905 when the miners lost the vein they were mining from.

 The hike starts from a trailhead off a dirt road in the southwest area of the park.
 It is on the park map, so you should have no problem finding it, and the road was easily passable with a two wheel drive car when I was there.

 As you wind around the hills, you will be passing lots of unique plants that dot the fire-scarred landscape. *This was from my hike in 2014, it no longer looks like this.